 MV: Choose a color that’s a shade or two darker than your hair color – a good rule of thumb is to match the darkest color seen in your hair.
 But, match the undertones which happen to be warm usually.

 Redheads can be hard.
 Many colors can be too strong for their soft features, but a nice medium warm brown usually works well.
-And, because many redheads tend to have very light brows, they can disappear and loose definition, tinting is a great way to extend the end, heighten the arch, extend the inner corner and make brows appear bigger and thicker.
-The morale of the story is, a good tint makes for a happy ending!
+And, because many redheads tend to have very light brows, they can disappear and lose definition, tinting is a great way to extend the end, heighten the arch, extend the inner corner and make brows appear bigger and thicker.
+The moral of the story is, a good tint makes for a happy ending!

 H2BAR: What kind of dye do you use?

 MV: We use a vegetable-based dye…it’s like a gloss.
-It’s semi permanent so it will gracefully wear away.
+It’s semi-permanent so it will gracefully wear away.
 Tints add definition by coloring the brow hair, as well as all the teeny-tiny little hairs that are usually invisible, so the result is a much bolder brow.
 And, a lash tint makes your lashes darker so you don’t have to wear as mascara…it’s great for women who live in humid climates and for vacation when you don’t want to wear as much makeup.